acuarica/mavends/README.md

-# MavenDS: A Dataset and Analysis Framework for the Maven Repository

-# MavenFS: Everything you wanted to know about the Maven Repository

-# MavenFS: The Maven Repository on a silver platter
+# MavenDS: The Maven Repository on a Silver Platter

 ## Introduction

+*MavenDS* is a dataset and analysis framework for the Maven Central Repository.
+*MavenDS* is filesystem.
+In short, with *MavenDS*: Everything you wanted to know about the Maven Repository.

     ant nexusindex